axiomzen/Look-Alike/README.md

   - `subject[Object]` - The reference point that we want to find the Nearest Neighbors of
   - `options[Object] (optional)` - which may include:
     - `k[Int] (default = 1)` - The number of objects to return.
 The query complexity is `k log n`, so the higher this number, the longer the algorithm takes (on average).
     - `normalize[Bool] (default = true)` - When true, will normalize the attributes when calculating distances (recommended if attributes are not on the same scale).
+Note: turn off for small number of rows to avoid unexpected results!
+In those cases you should be using [Alike](https://github.com/axiomzen/Alike) anyway!
     - `weights[Object] (optional)` - Define weights per attribute (e.g. `{x:0.3, y:0.7}` would weight attribute `y` at 70% and `x` at 30%.
 Defaults to equal weights)
     - filter[Function] (optional) - When provided, only consider objects in the tree that pass the filter function (i.e. return true)